 By Jason Alderman

-Getting paid to go shopping may sound like a dream job, but buyer beware: For each legitimate mystery or secret shopper opportunity, probably hundreds more are scams.
+Getting paid to go shopping may sound like a dream job, but er beware: For each legitimate mystery or secret shopper opportunity, probably hundreds more are scams.

 In fact, the National Consumers League (NCL) says complaints regarding fraudulent mystery shopper and work-at-home schemes were up nearly 9 percent during the past six months.